 Jim has been working for Exodus since it started in 1997.
 He is married to Eva and has 2 kids – Sophie and Peter.
 He taught for 12 years before helping pioneer the work of Exodus in Portstewart.
 Jim’s primary focus within Exodus is to provide leadership and keep a focus on the development of the work in Europe.
 He is passionate about small groups and mentoring and believes that training is an important key to effective discipleship.

-Jill and Jonny Hamill (Care for Cambodia)
+Jonny Hamill (Care for Cambodia)

 CfC provides humanitarian care and educational support in 80 rural Cambodia villages.
 Its headquarters are based in Phnom Penh, the capital of Cambodia.
 CfC is a non-governmental organisation (NGO) or charity, which was started by Norman and Fi Teece, and their Cambodian son Khemera, when they saw the desperate need of many children in Cambodia.
 In 2011 Jonny and Jill Hamill moved to Cambodia to assist Norman and Fi and, in 2012, formal day to day running was handed over to Jonny and Khemera in partnership.
 CfC has been registered with the Cambodian government since July 2001.
 Its primary objective has always been to see Khmer people caring for Khmer people in spiritual and practical ways.